Spain

 Best for families: Es Grau

 There are shallows – and then there’s Es Grau.
-The water is barely knee-deep 50-metres out, so kids can splash around happily.
+The water is barely knee-deep 50 metres out, so kids can splash around happily.
 Older children can go kayaking, snorkelling and stand-up paddle boarding around the calm bay.
-The horseshoe-shaped beach backs onto S’Albufera des Grau nature reserve, perfect for walks and coastal cycles.
+The horseshoe-shaped beach backs onto the S’Albufera des Grau nature reserve, perfect for walks and coastal cycles.

 Best for snorkelling: Cala Pregonda

-On the wilder north coast is the remote Cala Pregonda, a sweep of red-gold sand framed by coral-coloured rocks.
-It’s six miles from Es Mercadal and accessible only on foot.
+Last up on our list of the best beaches in Menorca take us to the wilder north coast.
+The remote Cala Pregonda is a sweep of red-gold sand framed by coral-coloured rocks just six miles from Es Mercadal and accessible only on foot.
 Park at Binimel-la beach and walk half an hour.
 A scattering of wind-sculpted islets shelters the bay, making the waters calm for snorkelling.
 The area is a marine reserve, brimming with fish and sea life.

 Best for scenic beauty: Cala del Pilar